Therapeutic vaccines: How therapeutic vaccines differ from prophylactic vaccines

 Therapeutic vaccines are a method of treatment, not prevention.
 Like any other vaccine, the immune system is regulated against a specific type of target.
 The main goal is to enhance the immune system activity.
 This type of vaccine can be employed for the treatment of various type of diseases and viral infections.
 Efforts are being made to develop vaccines against various fatal diseases such as HIV, cancer, dengue fever, cholera, Diphtheria, etc.

 Therapeutic vaccines against HIV

 HIV has no vaccine up until now, but therapeutic vaccines could be a breakthrough for HIV.
-Such vaccines would enhance affected patients immune systems to fight the disease.
-People affected with HIV normally have HIV at undetectable level, which is detected by use of antiretroviral therapy (ART).
+Such vaccines would enhance affected patients' immune systems to fight the disease.
+People affected with HIV can suppress HIV to an undetectable level with the use of antiretroviral therapy (ART).
+However, ART cannot cure HIV infection, and therapeutic vaccines may enhance immune functions to potentially cure HIV.
 If therapeutic vaccines for HIV work out, many lives will be saved.
 Many clinical trials are being conducted for HIV therapeutic vaccines, such as those conducted by AIDSinfo, summaries for their trials are available at their website.